Alignment conditions of the human eye for few-photon vision experiments

 A slight influence of the VA-OA misalignment angle $\vec{\alpha}$ on the allowed parameter space is found.
-This angle is the cause that the shaded areas in figures \ref{figTransPrec}(c) and \ref{figFullPrec}, representing the allowed parameter space for hitting the target area, are not symmetrical about $[\Delta x_0,\Delta y_0]=[0,0]$ and $\vec{\theta}_0=[0,13.1]^{\circ}$, respectively.
-Repeating the analysis in figure \ref{figFullPrec} for $\vec{\alpha}=[6,-3]^{\circ}$ (the largest common misalignment, according to \cite{Tscherning1920}), we find that the required precision in $\theta_{0,x}$ and $\theta_{0,y}$ is still $0.85^{\circ}$, whereas for $\vec{\alpha}=[5.5,3.1]^{\circ}$ as determined for Korean eyes \cite{Kimetal2018}, the required angular precision equals $0.72^{\circ}$.\\
+This angle is the cause that the shaded areas in figures \ref{figTransPrec}(c) and \ref{figFullPrec}, representing the allowed parameter space for hitting the target area, are not symmetrical about $[\Delta x_0,\Delta y_0]=[0,0]$ and $\vec{\theta}_0=[0,12.6]^{\circ}$, respectively.
+Repeating the analysis in figure \ref{figFullPrec} for $\vec{\alpha}=[6,-3]^{\circ}$ (the largest common misalignment, according to \cite{Tscherning1920}), we find that the required precision in $\theta_{0,x}$ and $\theta_{0,y}$ is still $0.90^{\circ}$, whereas for $\vec{\alpha}=[5.5,3.1]^{\circ}$ as determined for Korean eyes \cite{Kimetal2018}, the required angular precision equals $0.75^{\circ}$.\\

-With our model, the optimum $\vec{\theta}_0$ is found to be $[0,13.1]^{\circ}$.
-This angle deviates by the angle commonly chosen in literature for low-photon vision experiments.
-First, we target the superior area of the retina, instead of the nasal and/or temporal section.
+Comparison of visual threshold and rod density measurements suggests that targeting the HDR region is beneficial for stimulus detection probability in few-photon experiments.
+This region is found in the superior area of the retina.
+With our model, the optimum $\vec{\theta}_0$ is found to be $[0,12.6]^{\circ}$.
+This angle deviates by the angle commonly chosen in literature for low-photon vision experiments in which most often the nasal and/or temporal section are targeted.
 Although in these sections hDR regions are present, the density of rods is largest in the HDR region.
 Measurements similar to those of Ref. \cite{HalettMarriottRodger1962} could be performed for the inferior-superior meridian of the retina.
-Thus it can be found whether using the superior part of the retina indeed shows a lower vision threshold than the temporal-nasal meridian, as we expect.
+Thus it can be found whether using the superior part of the retina indeed shows a lower vision threshold than the temporal-nasal meridian, as we expect.\\